My Ottawa getaway

 The team was super friendly and made me feel welcome from the moment I arrived.
 Because I stayed for four nights, I really felt at home at Le Germain Ottawa.
 So much so that I was sad to leave!
 The custom bed was one of the comfiest I’ve slept in anywhere (I did not want to get up!), and I appreciated the modern design details and Molton Brown bath products. 🙂 And finally, I was fortunate to dine in Norca, the on-site restaurant that opened just a few weeks earlier, where the food was both inventive and delicious.
 I suspect that Ottawa, Canada, and the entire world will hear a lot more about Norca and Chef Dominique Dufour, the talent behind it.

+No Ottawa getaway is complete without visiting Parliament.
 Many years ago, I witnessed the Changing of the Guard in London, and it was pretty exciting.
-Well, Ottawa does a Changing of the Guard too, and it happens on Parliament Hill, also the seat of the federal government.
+Well, Ottawa does a Changing of the Guard too, and it happens on Parliament Hill, the seat of the federal government.
 From June 24 to August 24, the parade and ceremony take place each morning starting at 9:50 a.m.
 (I recommend arriving by 9:40).
 The Old Guard and the Pipes and Drums march to the East Lawn of Parliament Hill.
 It’s quite the spectacle!
 After the march, the “Changing of the Guard” ceremony happens surrounded by hundreds of gaping spectators.
 The whole event takes some time, I’d say at least 45 minutes, maybe a little longer, but it’s something to see.

 I also want to mention that the same lawn on Parliament Hill hosts yoga at noon every Wednesday during the summer and a sound and light show at 10 p.m. each night.
 Basically, during the summertime, Parliament Hill is the place to be in Ottawa.